 A whole life policy’s cash value component increases each year with your premium payment and is an asset you can borrow against.
 This cash value is one reason why whole life costs more than term life.
-Another is that the policy is permanent, unlike a term policy which expires after a certain number of years, so the company is more likely to pay a benefit.
+Another is that the policy is permanent, unlike a term policy that expires after a certain number of years, so the company is more likely to pay a benefit.

-Shomari Hearn, a Certified Financial Planner and vice president with Palisades Hudson Financial Group in Fort Lauderdale, Fla., pointed out that you don’t have to repay the loan, though you will have to pay interest each year, and any unpaid loan balance will reduce the death benefit your beneficiaries receive.
-Sabo advises to at least pay the interest on any policy loan so it doesn’t compound.
-If you end up accumulating a large amount of cash value and don’t need to borrow against it, you can use the dividend cash value to pay your premiums going forward or your insurer may allow you to turn it into an additional death benefit; if you don’t, your heirs won’t inherit it, the insurance company will keep it.
-Your heirs will only receive the death benefit.
-(There’s more on this in Cash Value and Life Insurance: How to Pull Money Out of Your Policy.)
+Many whole life insurance policies let you borrow up to 90 percent of the value of the policy.
+You don’t have to repay the loan, though you will have to pay interest each year, and any unpaid loan balance will reduce the death benefit your beneficiaries receive.
+Agents advise to at least pay the interest on any policy loan, so it doesn’t compound.
+If you end up accumulating a large amount of cash value and don’t need to borrow against it, you can use the dividend cash value to pay your premiums going forward or your insurer may allow you to turn it into an additional death benefit.
+If you don’t, your heirs won’t inherit it because the insurance company will keep it.
+Your heirs will receive only the death benefit.

 Canceling your policy is called surrendering and gives you the policy’s cash surrender value.
 If you have any loans or premiums outstanding, those will be paid first.